First Unitarian Church v. Salt Lake City Corporation

 “Such use of the streets and public places has, from ancient times, been a part of the privileges, immunities, rights, and liberties of citizens.
 The privilege of a citizen of the United States to use the streets and parks for communication of views . . . must not, in the guise of regulation, be denied.”

-This limited exception to the general rule that the owner of private property may exercise the full “bundle of rights” inherent in ownership – including the right to exclude and to regulate without regard to constitutional requirements – was first articulated in the case of Marsh v.
+This exception to the general rule that the owner of private property may exercise the full “bundle of rights” inherent in ownership – including the right to exclude and to regulate speech without respecting constitutional requirements – was first articulated in Marsh v.
 Alabama, 326 U.S. 501 (1946).
-There, the Supreme Court faced the question of whether privately owned streets and sidewalks could fall within the scope of the First Amendment.
-A private corporation owned the paved street and sidewalk running alongside a series of company-owned storefronts.
-The private corporation argued that the fact that it held title to the sidewalk gave the corporation the absolute right to order the arrest of a Jehovah’s Witness who distributed leaflets on the sidewalk in violation of a posted notice prohibiting such distribution.
-The Supreme Court rejected the corporation’s argument that ownership of spaces that serve a public function means the owner has absolute control:
+There, a private company owned the paved street and sidewalk running along a series of company-owned storefronts.
+The company argued that the fact that it held title to the sidewalk gave it the absolute right to order the arrest of a Jehovah’s Witness who distributed leaflets on the sidewalk in violation of a posted notice prohibiting such distribution.
+The Court rejected the company’s argument:

 “Ownership does not always mean absolute dominion.
 The more an owner, for his advantage, opens up his property for use by the public in general, the more do his rights become circumscribed by the statutory and constitutional rights of those who use it.”